 George retired in about 1922, when he was in his late fifties.
 In Pike's 1923-4 Eastbourne Directory he is listed at 1 Redoubt Road.
 It is not known when he and Priscilla died.

 May Christina Oswald married Frederick Charles Holloway in 1900 in the Poplar area.
 The 1901 census reveals that her husband was a carman and that they were living at 103 Becton Road in West Ham.
 In 1902 Ada Prilly Heer married William Edward Hadley, a boiler maker.
 When the 1911 census was held, she and William were living at 7 Haig Road in Plaistow, together with their three children: Winnifred Ada Hadley (aged 7, born in Canning Town), Iris Hilda Hadley (aged 2, born in West Ham) and 7-month-old Leonard James Hadley (also born in West Ham).

 Both George and Priscilla died at Eastbourne in 1949.
 George was 85 years old and Priscilla 91.

-Acknowledgement: The above account draws in part on the researches of David Simkin and it is a pleasure to acknowledge his help.
+Acknowledgement: The above account draws in part on the researches of David Simkin and Jill Allen and it is a pleasure to acknowledge their help.
 For further details of George Austin's life and work as a portraitist you are recommended to visit David's invaluable website (www.photohistory-sussex.co.uk).To directory of publishers